runspired/rfcs/text/0000-ember-data-collections.md

 ## Motivation

+#### Ergonomic and performance issues with the current state of things

 In `ember-data` today, arrays of records are typically fetched from an API via either `store.query` or `store.findAll`.
 These methods both return a `PromiseArray` wrapping either a `RecordArray` in the case of `store.findAll` or an `AdapterPopulatedRecordArray` in the case of `query`.